 Gender Action Plan

 To reach our emissions reduction targets, the smart energy industry is key.
-But, there aren’t enough workers to deliver at pace and scale.
+But right now, we don’t have enough workers to deliver at the pace and scale required.

 Women’s participation in our industry needs to lift from 39% to at least 50% by 2030.